 Exciting and diverse student ideas

 2019’s Challenge had the most exciting and diverse student submissions with representation from all six BCIT Schools and 15 program areas.
 The Applied Research Liaison Office received 26 submissions, all of which included business plans that were carefully reviewed by a judging panel from various areas of BCIT.
-This year’s winners:
+The winners:

 - Logan Van De Poll, Quinn Newell, Joshua Ceraldi, Nicolas Griffiths, Dillion McGee, and Claire McCallum from the School of Business took home the first prize with their innovative BrewBar submission.